Mohamed-Talaat333/gulp-boilerplate/README.md

 # to do next time

-- searching/adding fonts features
 - build a small project for demo. => done
-- add multiple level structure to demonstrate the html feature.
+- add multiple level structure to demonstrate the html feature. => done > folder pages
 - explain purge-css
--
+- searching/adding fonts features